Byzantine Empire under the Justinian dynasty: Reign

 Justin, who was from a Latin speaking province, spoke little Greek and was mostly illiterate.
-As such, he surrounded himself with intelligent advisers, the most notable of which was his nephew, Justinian.
+As such, he surrounded himself with more educated advisers, the most notable of which was his nephew, Justinian.
 Justinian may have exerted great influence on his uncle and is considered by some historians, such as Procopius, to be the real power behind the throne.
 After his accession, Justin removed the other candidates to the throne; two were executed, and three were punished either with death or exile.
-Unlike most emperors before him, who were Monophysite, Justin was a devout Orthodox Christian.
-Monophysites and the Orthodox were in conflict over the dual natures of Christ.
-Past emperors had supported the Monophysites' position, which was in direct conflict with the Orthodox teachings of the papacy, and this strife led to the Acacian schism.
-Justin, as an Orthodox, and John of Cappadocia, immediately set about repairing relations with Rome.
+Unlike most emperors before him, who were Monophysite, Justin was a devout Chalcedonian Christian.
+Monophysites and the Chalcedonians were in conflict over the dual natures of Christ.
+Past emperors had supported the Monophysites' position, which was in direct conflict with the Chalcedonian teachings of the papacy, and this strife led to the Acacian schism.
+Justin, as a Chalcedonian, and John of Cappadocia, immediately set about repairing relations with Rome.
 After delicate negotiations, the Acacian schism ended in late March, 519.

-After this initial ecclesiastical overhaul, the rest of Justin's reign was relatively quiet and peaceful.
+After this initial ecclesiastical conflict, the rest of Justin's reign was relatively quiet and peaceful.
 In 525, perhaps at the insistence of Justinian, Justin repealed a law which effectively forbade court officials from marrying people of low class.
 This allowed Justinian to marry Theodora, who was of low social standing.
 In his last years, conflict increased around the Empire.
 There was increased strife with the Ostrogothic Kingdom in the Italian Peninsula.
 Their king, Theodoric the Great, was suspicious of plots by the Byzantines; and turned on the Roman senatorial class, going so far as executing the philosopher Boethius, who was attempting to end the persecution.
 However, Theodoric died in 526, ending the persecution.
 The Sasanian Empire, likewise, resumed hostilities with the Byzantines, and the Iberian War began in the east; which would not reach its conclusion until the reign of Justinian.
 In 527, Justin appointed Justinian co-emperor after becoming dangerously ill.
 Justin recovered from the illness, however, several months later, he died of an ulcer on an old wound; and Justinian then ascended the throne.